min-tee/Salary-Prediction/README.md

 # Salary-Prediction

 ## Define
 The objective of Salary Prediction project is to create predictive model to estimate salaries for future job applicants based on given set of featurees.
-The project code is available at this link,[Salary Prediction](https://github.com/min-tee/Salary-Prediction/blob/1628a2f92b8a848325cf44fc3fb2bfa20e594370/Salary_Prediction.ipynb)
+The project code is available at this link,[Salary Prediction] (https://github.com/min-tee/Salary-Prediction/blob/main/Salary_Prediction.ipynb).

 ## Discover
 Tools Used : Google Colab